DataFire/Integrations/integrations/generated/jumpseller/README.md

   * diameter `number`: Diameter of the product
   * discount `number`: Discount of the product
   * featured `boolean`: True if the product is featured
+  * google_product_category `string`: Category of a Product based on the Google product taxonomy
   * height `number`: Height of the product
   * id `integer`: Unique identifier of the product
   * images `array`